 |For new accounts, National Grid also provides a second service, which is as an electricity supplier.
 They purchase electricity on your behalf and charge you on the Supply Services portion of your National Grid electricity bill for the amount you use.
 When National Grid is your electricity supplier, you have National Grid’s Basic Service, and the price that is used to calculate your Supply Services charge is National Grid’s Basic Service price.|

 The diagram below shows National Grid’s Basic Service, with National Grid supplying electricity in addition to delivering it.

 National Grid’s fixed Basic Service prices change seasonally, every 6 months for residential and commercial customers and every 3 months for industrial customers, and future prices are not known.

 With Foxborough Power Forward

-In an electricity aggregation like Foxborough Power Forward, National Grid continues to deliver your electricity and you continue to call them when the power goes out, but you no longer have National Grid’s Basic Service for the supply portion of your electricity bill.
-Instead, the Town of Foxborough uses the bulk purchasing power of the community to negotiate a contract with an electricity supplier on behalf of residents and businesses and to determine the price of the community’s electricity supply and whether any additional renewable electricity is included.
-If you participate in the Foxborough Power Forward, National Grid uses the Foxborough price to calculate the supply services portion of your electricity bill instead of their own Basic Service price.
+In an electricity aggregation like Foxborough Power Forward, National Grid continues to deliver your electricity and you continue to call them when the power goes out, but you no longer have National Grid’s Basic Service for the Supply Services portion of your electricity bill.
+Instead, National Grid uses a Foxborough Power Forward price to calculate that portion of your bill.
+Through Foxborough Power Forward, the Town of Foxborough uses the bulk purchasing power of the community to negotiate a contract with an electricity supplier and to determine the price for the community’s electricity supply.

 The Foxborough Power Forward price is a fixed, long-term price that does not change seasonally.